Shop Subscribe

 This simple activity is a fun way to practice identifying the three states of matter.
 Create a three-column diagram on the whiteboard and cut out pictures of different winter/holiday-themed items that the students can sort into the three states of matter.

-Examples of winter/holiday items to use:
+Examples of winter and holiday items to use:

 • Eggnog